UCL/research-computing-with-cpp/05OpenMP/index.md

 title: Shared memory parallelism
 ---

-# Shared Memory Parallelism
+## Shared Memory Parallelism

 ### OpenMP

 * Shared memory only parallelization
-* UMA or NUMA architectures
 * Useful for parallelization on a single cluster node
 * MPI next week for inter-node parallelization
 * Can write hybrid code with both OpenMP and MPI

 ### About OpenMP

-* Extensions of existing programming languages.
+* Extensions of existing programming languages
 * Standardized by international [committee][OpenMPhomepage]
 * Support for Fortran, C and C++
 * C/C++ uses the same syntax
 * Fortran is slightly different

 ### How it works